-Figure 115 Sample Bar Code
+Figure 115 Sample Barcode

-48. Press and hold the scan key.
+48. Press and hold the scan button.

 The red laser aiming pattern turns on to assist in aiming.
 Ensure that the barcode is within the area formed by the aiming pattern.
+The LED light red to indicate that data capture is in process.

 49. The LED lights green, a beep sounds and the device vibrates, by default, to indicate the barcode was decoded successfully.
-The formatted data 0000129 appears in the text field.
+The LED lights green and a beep sounds, by default, to indicate the barcode was decoded successfully.
+The formatted data 000129X<space>appears in the text field.